UnstableDesign/AdaCAD/projects/docs/docs/reference/operations/cloth/fill/index.md

 ## Inlets
 - `pattern`: a draft describing the regions you would like to fill (or replace) with the input structure
 - `black cell structure`: the structure to replace all black (warp raised) cells with
-- `white cell structure`: the structure to replace all white (warp raised) interlacements with
+- `white cell structure`: the structure to replace all white (warp lowered) interlacements with

 ## Application